Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 What's new in Keepers of the Stones II version 1.1.0.2?<br/>
+<br />- Added sound and particles when leveling up
+<br />- The player will now be given a strength effect for 90 seconds when leveling up
 <br />- Increased the Cursed Keeper's health to 700
 <br />- Cursed mobs are now invulnerable to the wither
 <br />- [API] Colorful Powers API has been updated to version 22